svgpp/svgpp/doc/sphinx/path.rst

 ==========

 Path parsing is controlled by *Path Policy* and *Path Events Policy*.
-*Path Policy* configures adapter that simplifies path handling for application (e.g. adapter may substitute relative coordinates with absolute ones relieving programmer from this duty).
+*Path Policy* configures the adapter that simplifies path handling for application (e.g. adapter may substitute relative coordinates with absolute ones relieving programmer from this duty).
-*Path Events Policy* defines how parsed path data is passed to user code.
+*Path Events Policy* defines how parsed path data is passed to the user code.

 Path Events Policy Concept
 --------------------------